Mixing rates for potentials of non-summable variations: Abstract

 \section{Abstract}

-Mixing rates and decay of correlations for dynamics defined by potentials with summable variations are well understood, but little is known for non-summable variations.
-In this paper, we exhibit upper bounds for these quantities in the case of dynamics defined by potentials with square summable variations.
+Mixing rates, relaxation rates, and decay of correlations for dynamics defined by potentials with summable variations are well understood, but little is known for non-summable variations.
+This paper exhibits upper bounds for these quantities for dynamics defined by potentials with square summable variations.
 We obtain these bounds as corollaries of a new block coupling inequality between pair of dynamics starting with different histories.
-As applications of our results, we prove a new weak invariance principle and a Chernoff-type inequality.
+As applications of our results, we prove a new weak invariance principle and a Hoeffding-type inequality.